allisonhorst/esm206-f2021-labs/README.md

 ### Lab 1 skills:

+- Meet RStudio
+- Our first R Markdown (& some formatting basics)
 - Create a new .Rproj and add files to working directory
 - Install new packages with `install.packages("package_name")`
 - Attach packages with `library()`